 - Stewart's Calculus: Early Transcendentals is available at the UBC bookstore and can be found secondhand as it is used for a number of other first year calculus courses on campus.
-It does not cover all the topics we cover in this course and covers some topics we do not cover but there is a significant overlap and, for some topics, especially the basic ones, you might find useful worked examples. - Paul's online notes, written by Prof. Paul Dawkins at Lamar University provides a good, free and online resource for a standard calculus course.
+It does not cover all the topics we cover in this course and covers some topics we do not cover but there is a significant overlap and, for some topics, especially the basic ones, you might find useful worked examples. - CLP Calculus, written by several UBC faculty members, is a free online textbook with accompanying book of exercises, including hints and fully worked-out solutions. - Paul's online notes, written by Prof. Paul Dawkins at Lamar University provides a good, free and online resource for a standard calculus course.

-Retrieved from "https://wiki.math.ubc.ca/mathbook/M102/index.php?title=MATH_102-Differential_Calculus_with_Applications_to_Life_Sciences-course_outline(hardcopy_summary_long)&oldid=6285" • This page was last modified on 5 September 2016, at 18:19.
+Retrieved from "https://wiki.math.ubc.ca/mathbook/M102/index.php?title=MATH_102-Differential_Calculus_with_Applications_to_Life_Sciences-course_outline(hardcopy_summary_long)&oldid=6285"

+■ This page was last modified on 5 September 2016, at 18:19.